systemd/mkosi/mkosi.md

 # REQUIREMENTS

-mkosi is packaged for various distributions: Debian, Ubuntu, Arch Linux, Fedora Linux, OpenMandriva, Gentoo.
+mkosi is packaged for various distributions: Debian, Ubuntu, Rolling Rhino, Arch Linux, Fedora Linux, OpenMandriva, Gentoo.
 It is usually easiest to use the distribution package.

 The current version requires systemd 233 (or actually, systemd-nspawn of it).